upsidedownlabs/Chords-Web/README.md

 - [X] **Frame Buffers of data** : We will add Frame Buffer Feature this option to show upto 5 snapshots of length each of 4 seconds, you can now view upto last five snapshots of your data and save them as images.

 - [X] **Multiple file download support** : We’re excited to enhance your options for downloading recorded data!
 Currently, you can record a file and choose to save or delete it.
 Soon, you’ll be able to download multiple files at once and have the flexibility to download or delete individual recorded files as needed.
+   - [ ] **Improve Recording Functionality** : Resolve delays in updating the canvas count to ensure the downloaded file shows accurate values instantly.
+Ensure smooth recording performance for durations exceeding 5 minutes without any lag or errors.

 - [X] **CSV compatibility with [Chords Python](https://github.com/upsidedownlabs/Chords-Python)** : we will update the CSV data format and file names for both chords-web and chords-python so that you can use csvplotter.py to easily plot the recorded data.